 - Will this choice cause me to lose self-control?

-For twenty-five years, I have worked with people suffering with addictions and mental illness.
+For 25 years, I have worked with people suffering with addiction and mental illness.
 Notice how the word “people” comes before addiction and mental illness.
 It is important to stress that each person is, first and foremost, just that—a person.